 An excerpt from the program of a huge concert at the Sydney Town Hall, featuring legendary Hollywood actor Howard Keel and many leading lights of Australian show business.
 Ziggy Zapata was honoured to be invited to perform at this gala concert to support such a superstar.

 This publicity photo of Joe and Ziggy, one of the hottest variety instrumental acts on the Australian circuit, was taken around 1970.
 This duo headlined many spectacular shows and also featured as the support act for a myriad of legendary international artistes.

-A rare shot of a clean-shaven Ziggy (prior to adopting the Zapata stage name) on the left with the resident band at Sergio's Rendezvous, the premier Melbourne nightspot of that era.
-In the band were guitarist Joe Paparone, who later teamed up with Ziggy in their concert act, bassist and lead vocalist Angelo Sciacca and Danny Zernich, one of the most talented young drummers on the music scene.
+A rare shot of a clean-shaven Ziggy on the left with the resident band at Sergio's Rendezvous, the premier Melbourne nightspot of that era.
+In the band were the late guitarist Joe Paparone, who later teamed up with Ziggy in their concert duo act, bassist and lead vocalist Angelo Sciacca and Danny Zernich, one of the most talented young drummers on the music scene.
 Ziggy also doubled on electronic organ.

 This is one of Ziggy's first nightclub bands, playing at the sleazy Golden Anchor sly grog dive in Little Bourke Street in Melbourne, probably around 1965 or so.
 Run mostly by gangsters, unfortunately these were virtually the only late-night venues where bands could get residency gigs.
-Ziggy's bands worked seven nights per week until 5am for years in such places, but he gained a lot of experience and saw some amazing sights in that time.
+Ziggy's bands worked seven nights per week until 5am for years in such places, but Ziggy gained a lot of experience and saw some amazing sights in that time.
 In this photo, Adrian Paolini played keyboards and on drums was the amazingly talented, the late Peter Gyftakis.

 Ziggy was given an accordion when he was about 9 years old, so he fooled around with it, figured out how to play the left hand bass buttons and managed to get reasonably adept with it.
-Realising that this was not the instrument for him, when the novelty wore off and he parked it in the wardrobe permanently.
+Realising that this was not the instrument for him, when the novelty wore off.
+Ziggy parked it in the wardrobe permanently.